...as told by Dani

 The following year we needed housing due to a job change.
 We conveniently had a basement apartment in the downstairs of the little house-turned-salon.
 It was only 1 tiny bedroom and 1 bathroom but had a cute little kitchen and spacious mudroom and would work fine temporarily for our little family.
 We pared down all our belongings to just the necessities, put a few things in storage, and stored most of the kids' toys in the upper loft of our little building.
 We had no idea that "tiny living" was trendy!
 During that time, we bought property out of town and planned to build a home.
 We bit off just a little at a time, working after our day jobs and on weekends.
 Excavation, the well, adding electric lines, a garage and finally a house all were (nearly) completed in a little under 4 years.
 My husband Tyrel did the majority of it all, with help from his brother, Orrin.

 During all this time another sad, old property caught my eye.
 Every time I would get the mail I looked over at a run-down old bar across the street that had sat empty for awhile.
 I would think "Someone needs to do something with that place!"
-Well...apparently the "someones" were us because in 2021 we bought and began to fix up the old bar on mainstreet.
+I finally got tired of waiting on someone else to take action so in 2021 we bought and began to fix up the old bar on mainstreet.
 In December of that year we moved the salon to our new space.

 The Story of the OLD Salon: